GoInterject/GoInterject.github.io/wDeveloper/SetupjDataPortal.md

 ### Result Sets

 The **DataResultNumber** is the second parameter for the jDataPortal.
 This parameter specifies the particular data set you want returned.
-For instance, if the stored procedure for the data portal returns three queries, entering 2 for this parameter will return the second query to your report.
+For instance, if the stored procedure for the data portal returns 4 queries, entering 2 for this parameter will return the 2nd query to your report.

 You can also enter negative numbers to specify the query in relation to the last query.
 For example, -1 will return the last query listed in your stored procedure.
-To illustrate, the following chart shows an example for a stored procedure returning four data sets:
+To illustrate, the following chart shows an example for a stored procedure returning 4 data sets:

 | Query<br>Position | Postive<br>Reference | Negative<br>Reference |
 |---|---|---|